 When working on a cross-docking system, you’ll see that the uncertainty always exists.
 Trucks may not arrive in time for unloading shipments.
 There’ll be changing demands from suppliers or retailers, broken packages while unloading, or other unexpected scenarios.

 Don’t just rely on one single plan when processing cross-docking – even that plan is still running smoothly.
 Cross-docking is about distribution on demand for customer-compliant products.
 So, it’s more effective to act promptly according to the real-time status and updates of the whole cross-docking process.

 That is to say, you’d better off planning a dynamic cross-docking plan based on predicting customers’ demands, your product’s quantity/availability and real-time report of your supply chains.
 For the latter, utilizing technology and automated tools like in #1 will do the job for you.

 3. Pay attention to facility design

-Cross-docking requires the facility to be able to support cross-docking process – which needs enough space, no chunks on the way and optimal layout.
+Cross-docking requires the facility to be able to support the cross-docking process – which needs enough space, no chunks on the way, and optimal layout.
 For example, if the cross-docking facility is only capable of accommodating a couple of trucks at once, it’s impossible to process unloading/loading shipments effectively.
 Or if it’s unnecessarily large, you’ll waste more time moving back and forth.
-In Transportation Science by John Bartholdi and Kevin Gue , the following facility layout design is the optimal for space, distance and cost-reducing in cross-docking:
+In Transportation Science by John Bartholdi and Kevin Gue , the following facility layout design is optimal for space, distance and cost-reducing in cross-docking: